lgatellier/hookbridge/README.md

 **DISCLAIMER :** This project has not been released in a stable version yet.
 Breaking changes can still occur until version `1.0.0` is released.

 ## Configuration
-You can configure the gateway using a single JSON file (usually named `routes.json`).
+You can configure the bridge using a single JSON file (usually named `routes.json`).
 Here is an example file :
 ```json
 {
     "example_route": {